r-shafi/grocery-store-dbms/README.md

 ## Overview

-This is a comprehensive Grocery Store Application built using Python, Flask, SQL, HTML, and Bootstrap.
+This is a comprehensive Grocery Store Application built using Python, Flask, SQL, HTML, and Tailwind.
 The application is designed to manage various aspects of a grocery store, including product management, user management, order management, and more.

 ## Features